Mulla88/Offshore_Undesirable_Events_Prediction/README.md

 # Petrobras Anomaly Detection Project

-This project is designed to detect and classify undesirable events in offshore oil wells using the **Petrobras 3W dataset**.
+The project is designed to detect and classify undesirable events in offshore oil wells using the **Petrobras 3W dataset**.
 The solution leverages Python scripts for data exploration, model training, real-time prediction, and workflow automation.
 The core model used is **XGBoost**, enhanced with **rolling window methods** for preserving temporal integrity.

 ## **Project Overview**